z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_03_AnimatedSprite.md

 For demonstration, we'll keep it simple and anmiate our sprite walking left to right across the screen.

-As hinted at [previously](), there are two ways to draw sprites on the screen using SP1, and now, as we're discussing animation, is the time to introduce the two different approaches.
+The SP1 library provides two ways to draw sprites on the screen using SP1, and now, as we're discussing animation, is the time to introduce the two different approaches.

 ### Sequential animation